dpapworth/vagrant-aerospike/README.md

 modules/aerospike/manifests/init.pp.
 The Debian packages should be placed in modules/aerospike/files.

-The script to install a specific version of Aerospike has been taken from here: https://gist.github.com/dol/5776169.
+The script to install a specific version of Puppet has been taken from here: https://gist.github.com/dol/5776169.
 Hat tip to Dominic Lüchinger. :)

 The Aerospike instance has a single in-memory namespace called 'test'.
 The